 - Chamomile, lemon balm, passion flower and hops calm nerves

-- 1 bag is enough for 3 - 4 relaxing baths
+- 1 bag contains about 1 3/4 cups of tea, enough for 3 - 4 soothing baths

 - Reusable cotton muslin bag included!